ClockVapor/ClockVapor.github.io/index.md

 <a href="https://kotlinlang.org/" target="_blank">Kotlin</a>, and I'm always pressing myself to learn new
 things!</p>
 <p>Here, you'll find my professional experience, links to my various side-projects, and links to my web presence
 elsewhere.
-Thanks for stoppig by!</p>
+Thanks for stopping by!</p>